RedisJSON/RedisJSON/docs/commands.md

 Search for the first occurrence of a scalar JSON value in an array.

 The optional inclusive `start` (default 0) and exclusive `stop` (default 0, meaning that the last element is included) specify a slice of the array to search.

-Negative `start` values are interpreted as starting from the end.
+Negative values are interpreted as starting from the end.

-0 or -1 `stop` values are interpreted as including the last element)

 Note: out of range errors are treated by rounding the index to the array's start and end.
 An inverse index range (e.g. from 1 to 0) will return unfound.